 - White dermographism: a physical finding of transiently blanched skin after skin stroking.

 The diagnosis of atopic dermatitis is usually based on patient history and clinical appearance.
-The American Academy of Dermatology suggests the use of several criteria that need to be fulfilled in order to establish the diagnosis, the most important of which are listed below:
+The American Academy of Dermatology suggests the use of several clinical criteria that need to be fulfilled in order to establish the diagnosis.

 - ; : Lesions are usually dry in atopic dermatitis and more greasy in seborrheic dermatitis.